tylnesh/cpp-sdk-samples/README.md

 Docker Build Instructions
 -------------------------

-Please check out the Dockerfiles in the docker directory to follow the build and run steps to create and run the image.
+The Dockerfile's are located in the docker directory.
+To build the docker image please refer to the files for instructions.